 Bachelor of Science in Natural Science

-Bachelor of Science in Natural Science: Athletic Training
+Bachelor of Science in Natural Science/Master of Science: Athletic Training

 Bachelor of Science in Natural Science: Pre-Dental

 Bachelor of Science in Natural Science: Pre-Medical